iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

     PX4 Firmware Version Used for Tutorial Testing

 .. note:: If your module is using :ref:`Advanced Arming <manual_advanced_arming>` with DroneCAN, then when you connect it to a bus with a properly configured flight controller
-    you may hear your module play its arming song.
+    you may hear your module play its :ref:`arming song <arming_song>`.
 When exactly the module arms will depend on how its :ref:`arming <manual_advanced_arming>` configurations are set up.
 By default, Vertiq modules typically will arm on 0% commands, and by default PX4 will send 0% commands to its connected ESCs over DroneCAN when it is disarmed.
 So it is likely when using the default arming configurations the module may arm as soon as the flight controller is properly configured.
 If your module is set to
-    :ref:`bypass arming on DroneCAN <dronecan_arming_and_bypass>`, which is currently the default for the Vertiq 81-08, then it will never play its arming song and does not need to arm to spin.
+    :ref:`bypass arming on DroneCAN <dronecan_arming_and_bypass>`, then it will never play its arming song and does not need to arm to spin.

 Enabling DroneCAN
 ******************
-In QGroundControl under Parameters in the Vehicle Setup menu, there is a parameter section labeled UAVCAN.
-Initially, this section will only show one parameter, *UAVCAN_ENABLE*.
+In QGroundControl, under Parameters in the Vehicle Setup menu, there is a parameter section labeled UAVCAN.
+If the ``UAVCAN_ENABLE`` is set to *Disabled*, it will be the only parameter available.
+For this example, ``UAVCAN_ENABLE`` is set to 2 by default, so you will see various parameters available for configuration.
+In either case, you will only have to update the ``UAVCAN_ENABLE`` and
-**Set** *UAVCAN_ENABLE* **to “Sensor and Actuators (ESCs) Automatic Config”**, which has a value of 3.
-This will enable DroneCAN for controlling motors.
-The image below shows what the parameters section in QGroundControl should look like.
+``UAVCAN_BITRATE`` parameters in order to interact with your Vertiq module. ``UAVCAN_ENABLE`` configured to 2 enables support for DroneCAN sensors and dynamic node allocation.
+For our modules, you must set ``UAVCAN_ENABLE`` to 3 ("Sensors and Actuators (ESCs) Automatic Config").
+This enables all features from 2, but also sets motor outputs to DroneCAN. ``UAVCAN_BITRATE`` is covered in the next section.

+**You must reboot the flight controller before continuing.**

 .. figure:: ../_static/tutorial_images/dronecan_px4_tutorial/px4_uavcan_enable.png
     :align: center
-    :width: 60%
+    :width: 50%
-    :alt: UAVCAN_ENABLE in PX4
+    :alt: UAVCAN Parameters in PX4

-    UAVCAN_ENABLE in PX4
+    UAVCAN Parameters in PX4

-Next, **reboot the flight controller before continuing.**

 Seting Bitrate
 ***************
 After enabling DroneCAN and rebooting the flight controller, re-open the UAVCAN section of Parameters in QGroundControl.
-More options should now be available for configuring DroneCAN.
+If ``UAVCAN_ENABLE`` was disabled, more options should now be available for configuring DroneCAN.

 The CAN bitrate of the flight controller needs to be changed to match the module's bitrate.
-Set *UAVCAN_BITRATE* to 500000 bit/s, and reboot the flight controller.
+Set ``UAVCAN_BITRATE`` to 500000 bit/s, and reboot the flight controller.
 500000 bit/s is the default bitrate used by Vertiq modules and is used for this example.
 If your module is set to use a different bitrate, make sure to change the flight controller's bitrate to match.
 The image below shows the proper configuration of this parameter.